two Taskers lifting a heavy sofa

 Moving furniture is one of the biggest expenses when relocating.
 You’ll need to budget properly to avoid unexpected costs and choose the right service.

-This guide breaks down the typical costs to move furniture in the UK, including the factors that can affect pricing and ways you can save money.
+This guide breaks down the typical costs to move furniture in the UK, including what can affect pricing and how to save money.
 By the end, you’ll know what to expect and learn how to plan your move without unnecessary stress.

 What is the average cost of moving furniture in the UK?

-Moving furniture costs in the UK range from £210 to £2,500 per bedroom.
-However, prices can still change depending on property type, number of movers, distance of the move, and other factors we’ll cover later.
+Moving furniture costs in the UK range from £400 to £2,500 per bedroom.
+However, prices can still vary depending on property type, the number of movers, the distance of the move, and other factors we’ll cover later.

 London